 Munising, Chapel, Section 34, Spray, Sevenmile, Beaver, Rhody, Sullivan, and Sable Creeks are shorter and carry less water.
-Beaver Creek and Grand Sable Creek flow from lakes and have more stable discharges, because the lakes buffer the effects of precipitation.
+Beaver Creek and Sable Creek flow from lakes and have more stable discharges, because the lakes buffer the effects of precipitation.

 The substrates of the streams are variously composed of cobble/gravel, sand, and bedrock.
 The substrate in depositional areas along the banks and upstream from beaver dams is mud/silt.
 Most pools are formed by the force of water flowing over trees that have fallen into the streams.

 The quality of the water of the inland lakes, rivers, and streams is directly related to the watersheds they drain.
 The majority of the shoreline zone's rivers and creeks have headwaters that occur in the Inland Buffer Zone and the surrounding region.
 Management of these areas can affect the quality of the national lakeshore's water bodies.